carol-caires/udp-chat/server/README.md

 ## What do you need to run it
 - To configure a local Redis cluster to save clients and messages

+It currently only supports Redis.
+If do you want to support other cache providers, create a new implementation for every new provider to `cache.Client` interface in `server/internal/infrastructure/cache`.
+No need of changes in service layer, make sure only to change the line ` cache.NewRedisConn()` to the new implementation constructor in main.

 ## Environment variables

 ```